BillSnook/cweb/README.md

 Define and implement control api - in process

-Get ultrasonic rangefinder working in microcontroller
+Got ultrasonic rangefinder working in Arduino

-Get light ranger working
+Got light ranger working on i2c from Pi

+Need to bring ultrasonic/lidar and scanner on to Pi Lidar i2c, scanner , ultrasonic needs controller code

 Profit!